KevRyan2/fantasy-football-team-builder/README.md

 ### Rebuilding a Team

 The first time the team is built, if it is over the salary cap, the team will be rebuilt by removing a player by position.
-The order of positions can be modified in the replacements array;
+The order of positions can be modified in the replacements array.

 ```javascript
 const replacements = [ "DST", "DST", "TE", "QB", "WR", "TE", "RB", "DST" ]